Vinicius203/Vinicius203/README.md

 - I'm working hard to be a Full Stack Developer 📚

-- Studying Python, JavaScript, HTML and CSS ☕
+- Studying Python, PostgreSQL, MySQL, Java and C# ☕

 - IT Technical Degree by IFSULDEMINAS 🎓